IDSP22/Final_Project_Deep_Sedation/README.md

 *	Moderator’s role.
 *	The protocol for the session.

-#### Background interview (10 minutes)
-Discuss the participant’s:
-•	Experience learning Regression Assumptions.
-•	Purpose of learning Regression Assumptions.

-#### Tasks (30 min)
+#### Tasks (15-30 min)
-Participants will explore the Regression Assumptions App.
+Participants will explore the Deep Sedation App.

-#### Post-test debriefing (10 min)
+#### Post-test debriefing (10-20 min)
-•	Ask questions on how this App changed users’ concepts on Regression Assumption broad questions to collect data on the participants experience.
+*	Ask questions on how this App is addressing the problem on sensibilizing clinitians.
-•	Ask questions on the design’s clarity of the App.
+*	Ask questions on the design’s clarity of the App.
-•	Ask how this app could be improve.
+*	Ask how this app could be improve.
-•	Follow up on any problems that came up.
+*	Follow up on any problems that came up.

 #### Task list
-1. Let users read the instructions and analyze if they are clear.
+1. Let users interact with the dashboard.
-2. Let users read the prerequisites and analyze if they are clear.
-3. Take time on how long it takes users to read the prerequisites.
-4. Let users complete the challenge in the App and take time.
-5. Let users play with the game in the App and evaluate how useful it is.
+2. Let users interact with the visualization.

 #### Test environment, equipment, and logistics
-I will use a controlled setting to conduct the sessions.
-The study will take place at the ASH study room in NYU.
-Participants will use a Windows PC and Google Chrome Version 99.0.04844.74 with a high-speed internet connection.
-Each participant will have a webcam to record their faces.
-And a software to record the screen.
+Since the test will be carry out online, the equipment used will depend on the one the participant's have.

 #### Test moderator role
 The role of the moderator in this study will be a human factors specialist.

 #### Data to be collected and evaluation measures
-•	Clarity of the instructions.
+*	Clarity of the dashboard.
-•	Clarity of the pre-requisites.
+*	Clarity of the visualization.
-•	Time to complete the pre-requisites.
-•	What the users learnt from the game in the App.
+*	Usability for the clinitians.

 #### Report contents and presentation
 The final report will be delivered to the sponsor of the project and will contain:
 •	Background of the study, including goals, methodology, and participants characteristics.